nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-07-05-sole_proprieotrship_statistics.md

 permalink: /stats/sole-proprietorship-statistics/
 ---

-## What percentage of United States businesses are Sole Proprietorships?
+## What is the number of Sole Proprietorships in the United States?

-According to the 2020 US Census from 2020, there were 826,915 Sole Proprietorship type business establishments in the United States.
+According to the 2020 US Census from 2020, there were **826,915 Sole Proprietorships in the US**.
 Compare this to the total 8,000,178 Business establishments in the US.

+## What percentage of businesses are Sole Proprietorships?

 Based on this, **10.34% of US Businesses are Sole Proprietorships.**